Oliver2552/supervised_ml_project/README.md

 - [Dataset]
 - [Exploratory Data Analysis (EDA)]
 - [Data Preprocessing]
-- [Model Training and Evaluation]
+- [Model Training]
+- [Evaluation Metrics]
 - [Results]
 - [Usage]
-- [Dependencies]
-- [Contributing]
-- [License]

 ## Dataset

-The dataset used in this project is the [Diabetes Dataset]((https://www.kaggle.com/datasets/akshaydattatraykhare/diabetes-dataset)) sourced from [provide the source or dataset repository].
+The dataset used in this project is the [Diabetes Dataset] sourced from: https://www.kaggle.com/datasets/akshaydattatraykhare/diabetes-dataset.

 ## Exploratory Data Analysis (EDA)

-- Conducted an initial analysis of the dataset to understand its structure, missing values, and relationships between variables.
+- Inidial EDA of the dataset to understand its columns, structure, presence of missing values, and relationships between each other and with outcome variable.
-- Explored the distribution of predictor variables and their correlation with the outcome variable.
+- Plotted the distribution of predictors and their correlation with the outcome variable.
-- Visualized the data through various plots and charts to gain insights.

 ## Data Preprocessing

 Performed several preprocessing steps, including:

-- Handling missing values.
+- Checking for missing values.
-- Identifying and handling outliers.
+- Identifying and handling outliers, replacing values on 1% extremes with ones closer to mean.
-- Scaling and normalization of features.
+- Scaling/normalizating of predictors
-- Feature engineering to enhance model performance.
-- Addressing imbalanced data.
+- Dealing with imbalanced data with oversampling of minority class.

 ## Model Training and Evaluation

-Trained and evaluated two models:
+Trained/evaluated two models:

-1. Logistic Regression
+1. Logistic Regression (base model)
 2. Random Forest (Ensemble)

 ### Evaluation Metrics